gkjohnson/threejs-sandbox/valve-file-loader/README.md

   - The size of in the structs seems to be what was expected but it doesn't explain the apparent need for padding
 - Read in a file and use the structs to read the data and make sure it makes sense and lines up
 - Understand how vertices and vertex data is indirectly accessed and used.
+- The number of meshes in the MDL models does not always line up with the vtx meshes?
+Or is sometimes a HUGE number?
+- Try with a file from a valve game?

 ## TODO
 - Parse Bone Structure